-- 1. Hook up Tiller Pilot up to Hydrovane tiller extension that you've fabricated (or we have supplied) - 2.
-Vane Locking Pin #60 inserted to hold Top Lever stationary.
+1. Hook up Tiller Pilot up to Hydrovane Tiller Extension that you've fabricated (or we have supplied)

+- 2. Vane Locking Pin #60 inserted to hold Top Lever stationary.
 It's a good idea to take the Vane off. - 3.
-Ratio Knob #21 in neutral (far right) position

-- 4. Shaft Locking Pin #61 removed to leave rudder free trailing - 5.
+Move Ratio Knob #21 into neutral far right position, marked "N" on new units - 4.
+Shaft Locking Pin #61 removed to leave Hydrovane Rudder free trailing - 5.
 Lock/secure the boat's wheel or tiller so main rudder is fixed - 6.
-Engage Tiller Pilot to control Hydrovane rudder
+Engage Tiller Pilot to control Hydrovane Rudder